aloeser/Etherlords2Map/README.md

 # Etherlords II map
 During our childhood, my brother and me played a lot of Etherlords.
 We recently rediscovered the game and decided to develop our own map.
 The map started out as a small project for ourselves, so we kept the in-game text in our native language - German.
-It's not an issue if you do not speak German: all important (=non-story) dialogues are described in section \ref(MUST-READ).
+It's not an issue if you do not speak German: all important (=non-story) dialogues are described in the all-caps section `MUST-READ FOR NON-GERMAN-SPEAKERS`.
 If you do not speak German, you should definitely read this section before you start playing.

 We hope you enjoy our map as much as we do.